solipd/AudioLab/README.md

 # AudioLab

-A libary of high level Pure Data abstractions with a focus on electroacoustic composition, live electronics and sound design.
+A library of high level Pure Data abstractions with a focus on electroacoustic composition, live electronics and sound design.

 ## Installation